We are an international group of researchers and artists who share a common goal of revising Arctic history.

 Charis Gullickson

-Charis is a curator at the Nordnorsk Kunstmuseum and a public sector PhD student at the University of Tromsø – The Arctic University of Norway.
-Her practice-based research project, funded by the Research Council of Norway, investigates curatorial strategies and methodologies for rethinking art in museums in the Circumpolar North.
+Charis is a curator at the Nordnorsk Kunstmuseum with a PhD in Art History.
+Her practice-based PhD project investigated curatorial strategies and methodologies for rethinking art in museums in the Circumpolar North.
 Craft and decolonization are her main areas of research interest.
 She has curated numerous exhibitions on Sámi art, along with several publications, such as Sámi Stories: Art and Identity of an Arctic People (2014).
 Recent curatorial projects include exhibitions Like Betzy (2019) and Intersections: Aslaug M. Juliussen (2018), with accompanying book (Arnoldsche Art Publishers, Stuttgart).

 Sven Haakanson Jr.